catielanier/thin-air-interview/README.md

 - `pip install -r Requirements.txt`
 - `python server.py`

+**NOTE:** If you have installed Python v3 but are receiving an error in terminal that states `command not found`, replace `python` with `python3` in all commands.
+This notoriously happens on Windows and macOS devices, as well as some Linux distributions.

 ## Initializing frontend

 Please input the following commands in the project root directory: